hentrymartin/rc-here-maps/README.md

 You can view the documentation [here](https://github.com/hentrymartin/rc-here-maps/blob/master/DOCUMENTATION.md)

-Feel free to contribute to this repo by cloning it.
+Feel free to contribute to this repo by raising PR.